Tazarotene

 Tazarotene, sold under the brand name Tazorac, among others, is a third-generation prescription topical retinoid.
 It is primarily used for the treatment of plaque psoriasis and acne.
 Tazarotene is also used as a therapeutic for photoaged and photodamaged skin.
-Tazarotene is a member of the acetylenic class of retinoids.
+It is a member of the acetylenic class of retinoids.

-It is available as a generic medication.
+Tazarotene was approved for medical use in 1997 and is available as a generic medication.

 Medical uses

 Tazarotene is most commonly used topically to treat acne vulgaris and psoriasis.
 Like other topical retinoids, such as tretinoin and adapalene, tazarotene can be combined with benzoyl peroxide or an oral antibiotic, such as clindamycin or dapsone, for the treatment of acne.
 This results in increased efficacy compared to tazarotene monotherapy.
 For psoriasis, a combination therapy of tazarotene and a mid- to high-potency corticosteroid is more effective than either treatment alone.

 Tazarotene can also be used for the treatment of photodamaged skin.
 It can reduce the clinical and histological signs of photodamaged skin.
 The therapy is more effective when used with the daily application of sunscreen.